 TAL Education Group (NYSE: TAL) issued a statement today saying it has completed an internal review of allegations raised by short-seller Muddy Waters and found “no evidence” in their support.

 The shares of TAL Education rose more than 3 percent to $38.28 per share in early trading Tuesday.

-Muddy Waters Capital LLC released a report earlier this month in which it claimed that the company, a K-12 after-school tutoring provider based in Beijing, has been overstating its profits and falsely reporting business transfers for at least the past two years.
+Muddy Waters Capital LLC released a report earlier this month, where it claimed that the company, a K-12 after-school tutoring provider based in Beijing, has been overstating its profits and falsely reporting business transfers for at least the past two years.

-The shares of TAL Education were trading at $38.28 per share, up 3 percent Tuesday morning.
+The share of TAL Education were trading at $38.28 per share, up 3 percent Tuesday morning.

 (Source: Thomson Reuters Eikon)